+Johan Turi.
 Self-portrait.
-Johan Turi.
 Date unknown.
 Mixed technique on thick paper (pastel, gouache and ink, or similar).
 32.2 x 25.2 cm (irregular).
 The Johan Turi Archives.
 Nordiska Museet, Stockholm.
 LA 659, No. 11, Box J1:1.
 Photo: Nordiska Museet.

-This is probably a self-portrait.
+His drawing is probably a self-portrait.
 Turi has signed it with an extra “h” to his name, perhaps as embellishment.
 The given price, 10 Swedish crowns, is quite typical for him, but very modest indeed compared to what professional artists achieved at the time for their landscape drawings and paintings of northern Sweden.

 A prominent detail is the hat with its large red tassel, the wide collar and shoulder band of red, yellow, and blue, and the black belt at the waist with a knife in a bowed sheath.
 He is wearing a gákti reminiscent of those used in the regions of Čohkkiras/Jukkasjärvi or Giron/Kiruna and its details fit with what Turi might have worn, though his preserved, tasselled hat also has a front brim (Nordiska Museet).